Cabeda/jecabeda-blog/src/pages/2022/20221117-duckdb_transports/index.md

 -- Linted with sqlfluff
 ```

-We get now a nice table with the results.
-We now can run some queries and extract some answers like the fact that the average number of stops is of 70 and that it can go as little as 21 (routes [920](https://www.stcp.pt/pt/viajar/linhas/?linha=920) and [910](https://www.stcp.pt/pt/viajar/linhas/?linha=910)) to 121 (routes [508](https://www.stcp.pt/pt/viajar/linhas/?linha=508) and [603](https://www.stcp.pt/pt/viajar/linhas/?linha=603)).
+Now we get a nice table with the results.
+Then we can run some queries and extract some answers like the fact that the average number of stops are 70 and that it can go as little as 21 (routes [920](https://www.stcp.pt/pt/viajar/linhas/?linha=920) and [910](https://www.stcp.pt/pt/viajar/linhas/?linha=910)) to 121 (routes [508](https://www.stcp.pt/pt/viajar/linhas/?linha=508) and [603](https://www.stcp.pt/pt/viajar/linhas/?linha=603)).

 ```sql{numberLines:true}
 select avg(total) from route_stops;